KevKibe/Solving-the-cold-start-problem/README.md

 - It is possible to use one model for movies, music and games recommendation in the platform but depending on the features of each item use of different models might be the best option.

 ## Improving the ranking using reinforcement learning
-- Reinforcement learning is incorporated to improve the performance of the model.
+- Reinforcement learning is incorporated to improve the ranking of recommended items by the model.
 - In this case, the agent would be the recommendation system itself specifically the rankingitems part of the system, the agent's action would be the list of items recommended to the user and thw reward function woukd be whether the user clicked on an item or not.

 ## Evaluation Metrics